 The Ryzen 9 5900X, is able to beat Intel i9-10900K in almost everything except a few exceptions like Red Redemption II where the margin was however not huge.
 However, Ryzen 9 5900X successfully beat Intel Core i9-10900K on photoshop with a huge gap in terms of performance where previously the latter held the top position for a long period of time.

 And after a quite long period of time, AMD successfully took the crown from Intel in terms of gaming performance where the Ryzen 9 5900X was able to reach impressive results that were showcased during the launch event, where the Ryzen 9 5900X was able to give almost 10-20% performance boost over the Intel Core i9-10900K.

-To keep few things simple and easy for everyone, we didn’t dig too deep into technical facts and figures but seeing the different benchmarks and performance reviews it can be concluded that the Ryzen 9 5900X clearly wins.
-Now, if you are already using the Intel Core i9-10900K processor, then it is not going to be a wise decision to change to AMD, but if you are already using an old gen Ryzen processor and is currently looking to upgrade then you might like to get your hands on the Ryzen 9 5900X.
+To keep a few things simple and easy for everyone, we didn’t dig too deep into technical facts and figures but seeing the different benchmarks and performance reviews it can be concluded that the Ryzen 9 5900X clearly wins.
+Now, if you are already using the Intel Core i9-10900K processor, then it is not going to be a wise decision to change to AMD, but if you are already using an old gen Ryzen processor and are currently looking to upgrade then you might like to get your hands on the Ryzen 9 5900X.